 “You do not go even near here”, she said, pointing to the Walled City on a map of Kowloon.

-So, of course, on his first morning he headed directly for it, entering by a run-down hutong (alleyway) without being noticed – or so he thought – and staring all around him at the extraordinary city-within-a-city.
+So, of course, on his first morning he headed directly for it.
+He entered via a run-down hutong (alleyway) without being noticed – or so he thought – and stared all around him at the extraordinary city-within-a-city.
 From the dark and forbidding alleyway he looked in on countless small businesses, seeing people baking, painting lacquer boxes, sewing bedlinen or making noodles, and everywhere the air heavy with:

 “…the smells of wood smoke, joss-sticks, boiling rice and human excrement…”

-The sewers in the walled city were just open gullies at the side of each hutong, which disappeared into holes in the ground.
-Then, from nowhere, a man suddenly appeared, wearing only a pair of trousers, and with a big full-colour dragon tattoo on his back, who asked Martin in pidgin English what he’s doing there.
+The sewers he could smell everywhere in the walled city were just open gullies at the side of each hutong, disappearing into holes at the base of the buildings.
+Then, from nowhere, a man suddenly appeared.
+He was barefoot, wearing only a pair of trousers, with a big full-colour dragon tattoo on his back, and he asked Martin in angry pidgin English what he was doing there.
 At this point Martin could have been sent packing at best, or abducted at worst, but he had two things in his favour: he had blond hair, associated with gold and considered very lucky in Chinese culture, and also a gift for languages.
 He had been playing on the streets with local kids for months and had picked up enough Cantonese to introduce himself to this guardian of the city, and then ask, “Nei giu mut ye meng?”
 (What is your name?).
 The man was stunned, looking him up and down in silence, before finally taking Martin’s hand, shaking it and introducing himself as Ho.
 So began a guided tour of the Walled City, probably as rare a privilege as you could possibly have in Hong Kong, or perhaps anywhere else, at that time.